hbr/alba-lang-description/README.md

 the following philosophy:

-- The compiler does all low level work that can be done efficiently without entering a hugh search space.
+- The compiler does all low level work that can be done efficiently without entering a huge search space.

 - The programmer has to provide the more intelligent steps which require some creativity.